Ynlay/100-days-of-code/log.md

 ### Day 92: April 23

 **Today's Progress**: Worked a lot more on the shell project with C in linux.
 Still trying to wrap my head around pointers and 			      memory allocation but getting there.

+### Day 93: April 24

+**Today's Progress**: Took a break from the Shell project and solved SQL problems at HackerRank.

 ### DAYS SKIPPED SO FAR : 18